leanghoun/leanghoun.github.io/docs/Micron/build-log.md

 ![A/B Idlers - 3](../../../../assets/images/micron-22-a-b-idlers-3.jpg)
 *A/B Idlers - 3*
 {: .fs-2 .text-grey-dk-000 }

+Its easy to get the parts confused.
+You'll know you did it right if the SHCS heads on the tensioners (the accent parts) are on top.

 ![A/B Idlers - 4](../../../../assets/images/micron-22-a-b-idlers-4.jpg)
 *A/B Idlers - 4*